Achilles Tendonitis Treatment near Sefton Park

 Achilles Tendon Injuries

-- Pain and discomfort felt after engaging in activities like dance and football
+- A sensation of pain and discomfort after participating in sports such as dance and football

 - Achilles Tendinitis (Achilles Tendon inflammation)